 POTENTIAL ANTIOXIDANT ACTIVITIES OF SPONDIAS PINNATA (FAMILY: ANACARDIACEAE) BARK EXTRACT IN RATS WITH STREPTOZOTOCIN INDUCED DIABETES MELLITUSAbstract

 The present study was to investigate the antioxidant activity of aqueous bark extract of Spondias pinnata (Linn. f.)
-Kurz (Family: Anacardiaceae) in streptozotocin induced diabetic rats.
-The antioxidant activity was evaluated by the activities of liver enzymes, antioxidant enzymes, and extent of lipid peroxidation (LPO) in the liver of streptozotocin (STZ) ‑diabetic rats.
-S. pinnata extract decreased the LPO by 17%, activities of alanine aminotransferase, aspartate aminotransferase, and alkaline phosphatase decreased by 20%, 17% and 36% respectively (P < 0.05).
-The liver reduced glutathione, activities of glutathione reductase, glutathione peroxidase, and glutathione S‑transferase of plant extract treated diabetic rats were increased by 43%, 44%, 69% and 52% respectively (P < 0.05).
-The light microscopic appearance of the liver tissue in S. pinnata treated rats was corroborated the biochemical results.
-The present investigation revealed that the bark extract of S. pinnata exerts significant in vivo antioxidant activities in diabetic rats.
+Kurz (Family: Anacardiaceae) in streptozotocin-induced diabetic rats.
+The antioxidant activity was evaluated by the activities of liver enzymes, antioxidant enzymes, and the extent of lipid peroxidation (LPO) in the liver of streptozotocin (STZ) ‑diabetic rats.
+S. pinnata extract decreased the LPO by 17%, activities of alanine aminotransferase, aspartate aminotransferase, and alkaline phosphatase decreased by 20%, 17% and 36% respectively (P<0.05).
+The liver reduced glutathione, activities of glutathione reductase, glutathione peroxidase, and glutathione S-transferase of plant extract treated diabetic rats were increased by 43%, 44%, 69% and 52% respectively (P<0.05).
+The light microscopic appearance of the liver tissue in S. pinnata treated rats has corroborated the biochemical results.
+The present investigation revealed that the bark extract of S. pinnata exerts significant in-vivo antioxidant activities in diabetic rats.

 Department of Biochemistry, University of Ruhuna, Matara, Sri Lanka